vickertan/first-firebase/README.md

 ## To Do List

--   Rerender movie component when the title updated
+-   Only rerender single movie component on title updates or movie deletion
--   Rerender movieList component when the movie added (firebase snapshot)